Rufus For Real

 chive chimichurri for the sheet pan pork tenderloin

-• Swap the veggies — Broccolini, zucchini, bell peppers, mushrooms, red onions, or eggplant all roast beautifully and pair well with the chimichurri.
+• Swap the vegetables: Broccolini, zucchini, bell peppers, mushrooms, or red onion all roast beautifully alongside the pork.

 sheet pan pork tenderloin

-• Trim the silver skin — Removing the tough membrane keeps the tenderloin buttery-soft.
+• Trim the silver skin: Removing the tough membrane helps the pork stay tender.

-• Season generously — Pork tenderloin has a mild flavor and loves bold seasoning.
+• Season generously: Pork tenderloin has a mild flavor and benefits from bold seasoning.

-• Let the pork rest before slicing — A quick 5-minute rest keeps all the juices inside the meat instead of on the cutting board.
+• Let the pork rest before slicing: A few minutes of rest helps keep the juices in the meat.

 plated sheet pan pork tenderloin with roasted tomatoes and asparagus and chive chimichurri